karyontech/karyon/README.md

 - karyons crdt: A [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)
 implementation for building collaborative software.
 - karyons base: A lightweight, extensible database that operates with karyons crdt.

+## Status

+This project is a work in progress.
+The current focus is on shipping karyons crdt and karyons store, along with major changes to the network stack, including TLS implementation.
+You can check the issues for updates on ongoing tasks.

 ## Contribution